Welcome to Fostering a Rescue Dog and Saving a Life

 - have internet, email and phone.

 Our Foster Educators receive ongoing support and instructions from qualified dog trainers.
 Educating a dog is like educating a child.
 Everyone learns and develops differently.
 As a Foster Educator, your role is to help create a confident happy, well socialised, calm, intuitive dog.
-You are given all the training and support you need, it’s like following a road map of success and you will join a nurturing pack of dog lovers.
+You are given all the training and support you need, it’s like following a road map to success and you will be a part of a nurturing pack of dog lovers.

 PTSD Dogs Australia will also provide: